 (Optional) If you have the Data Management Add-on with Tableau Catalogue enabled, use the Content Type drop-down to search for databases and tables.

 You can use the filter option in the top right corner to filter your results by connection type, data quality warnings and certifications.

 You can connect to cloud data sources in Tableau Prep Builder just like Tableau Desktop, but if you plan to publish flows that connect to cloud data sources and run them on a schedule in your server, you'll need to configure your credentials in Tableau Server or Tableau Online.

 You set up your credentials in the Settings tab in the My Account Settings page and connect to your cloud connector input using these same credentials.
 When publishing the flow, on the Publish dialog, click Edit to edit the connection, then in the Authentication drop-down, select Embed <your credentials>.

-If you don't have saved credentials set up and select Prompt user in the Authentication drop-down, after you publish the flow you must edit the connection and enter your credentials in the Connections tab in Tableau Server or Tableau Online or the flow will fail when run.
+If you don't have saved credentials set up, and you select Prompt user in the Authentication drop-down, after you publish the flow, you must edit the connection and enter your credentials in the Connections tab in Tableau Server or Tableau Online or the flow will fail when run.

 In Tableau Prep Builder version 2019.4.1, the following cloud connectors were added:

 - Google Drive